sakshikumari002/Desktop-notes-electron-app/README.md

 ## Live App link
    https://electron-antigravity-kit--sakshikumari920.replit.app

-##  Build with love with help of CipherSchool
+##  Built with love with help of CipherSchools